-NODE 06007A EXTENET OAKLAND ALTERNATIVE SITE ANALYSIS
+EXTENET OAKLAND ALTERNATIVE SITE ANALYSIS

-MAP OF ALTERNATIVE POLES EVALUATED FOR NODE 06007A
+MAP OF ALTERNATIVE POLES EVALUATED FOR NODE 06281A

-- •The above maps depict ExteNet's proposed Node 06007A in relation to other poles in the area that were evaluated as possibly being viable alternative candidates. - The following is an analysis of each of those 3 alternative locations.
+- The above maps depict ExteNet's proposed Node 06281A in relation to other poles in the area that were evaluated as possibly being viable alternative candidates. - The following is an analysis of each of those 3 alternative locations.

-PROPAGATION MAP OF NODE 06007A
+PROPAGATION MAP OF NODES 06281A

-small cell nodes. •This propagation map depicts the ExteNet proposed Node 06007A in relation to surrounding proposed ExteNet
+This propagation map depicts the ExteNet proposed Node 06281A in relation to surrounding proposed ExteNet small cell nodes.

-06007A- PROPOSED LOCATION
+06281A - PROPOSED LOCATION

-- The location for ExteNet's proposed Node 6007A is a joint utility pole located in front of 1985 Harrington Avenue (37.781091, -122.216091). - ExteNet's objective is to provide T-Mobile 4G wireless coverage and capacity to the Oakland area. - ExteNet evaluated this site and nearby alternatives to verify that the selected site is the least intrusive means to close T-Mobile's significant service coverage gap.
+- The location for ExteNet's proposed Node 06281A is a joint utility pole located adjacent to PROW 2570 Havenscourt Boulevard (37.767443,-122.184282). - ExteNet's objective is to provide T-Mobile 4G wireless coverage and capacity to the Oakland area. - ExteNet evaluated this site and nearby alternatives to verify that the selected site is the least intrusive means to close T-Mobile's significant service coverage gap.

-ALTERNATIVE NODE 06007B
+ALTERNATIVE NODE 06281B

-- Node 06007B is at a joint utility pole in front of 1997 Harrington Avenue (37.781334, -122.215906). - This pole was originally selected to host ExteNet's wireless facility but was eventually ruled out because cross lines and cross arms prevent adequate climbing space on the pole pursuant to CPUC General Order 95, thus prohibiting a wireless facility from being installed at this location. - This pole is not a viable alternative candidate because cross lines and cross arms prevent adequate climbing space on the pole pursuant to CPUC General Order 95, thus prohibiting a wireless facility from being installed at this location.
+- Node 06281B is a joint utility pole located in front of 2569 Havenscourt Boulevard (37.767760, -122.184586). - This pole is not a viable alternative candidate because cross lines and cross arms prevent adequate climbing space on the pole pursuant to CPUC General Order 95, thus prohibiting a wireless facility from being installed at this location. - This pole is not a viable alternative because the minimum antenna height needed at this pole would violate CPUC General Order-94 Regulation safety clearances.
+This configuration does not allow ExteNet the proper 2' of separation from the communication lines.

-ALTERNATIVE NODE 06007C
+ALTERNATIVE NODE 06281C